Home » Honey » DIY

 Already one of the most shelf stable foods, honey lasts virtually forever.
 When stored properly honey does not go bad.
 Yes, it may crystallize to a solid consistency.

 But, that is a natural state that most pure honey eventually becomes.
 Don’t throw it out!
-You can decrystallize it very easily.
+You can decrystallize honey very easily.

 Honey crystallized in jars to solid image.